alislaboratory/VirtualAnatomyLab/DEPLOYMENT.md

 1. The SQLite database (`anatomy_lab.db`) will be created automatically
 2. Ensure the directory has write permissions for the database file
 3. If issues persist, check file permissions on the application directory

+### better-sqlite3 Installation Issues

+The `better-sqlite3` package requires native compilation.
+If `npm install` fails:

+1. **Check Node.js version**: Use Node.js 18.x or 20.x (LTS versions)
+2. **Check build tools**: Some cPanel hosts may need build tools installed
+3. **Contact hosting provider**: They may need to enable native module compilation
+4. **Alternative**: If better-sqlite3 won't compile, you may need to:
+   - Request your hosting provider to install build tools
+   - Or use a different hosting solution that supports native modules

 ### Static Files Not Loading